Q: Is a recording of the meeting available?

 Q: What was your adoption rate of your previous CMS?

-A: Josh mentions in the webinar that in the first wave of migration to Sakai they hoped for 15% of faculty.
+A: At Marist, the first wave of migration to Sakai they hoped for 15% of faculty.
 They ended up with 65%.

 From University of Delaware: We got similar results at UD in the Fall 2008: Target 20%, reality: 50%